-- Put a cold pack on your jaw over the sore area to help reduce pain.
+- Put a cold pack on your jaw over the sore area.
+This can help reduce pain.

-- You may use over-the-counter medication to ease pain, unless another medicine was prescribed.
-If you have chronic liver or kidney disease, talk with your health care provider before using acetaminophen or ibuprofen.
-Also talk with your provider if you've had a stomach ulcer or GI bleeding.
+- You may use over-the-counter medicine to ease pain, unless another medicine was prescribed.
+Talk with your provider before using acetaminophen or ibuprofen if you have chronic liver or kidney disease.
+Also talk with your provider if you've had a stomach ulcer or GI (gastrointestinal) bleeding.

 - An antibiotic will be prescribed.
 Take it exactly as directed.
 Don't miss any doses.

-Follow up with your dentist or an oral surgeon as advised.
-Severe cases of cellulitis must be checked again within 24 hours.
-Once an infection occurs in a tooth, it will continue to be a problem until the infection is drained.
+Follow up with your dentist or an oral surgeon, as advised.
+Severe cases of cellulitis must be checked again in 24 hours.
+Once a tooth infection occurs, it will be a problem until the infection is drained.
 This is done through surgery or a root canal.
 Or you may need to have your tooth pulled.